LiquidGalaxyLAB/New-tools-for-the-liquid-galaxy-GSoC-2019/README.md

 But if you use the upload call, you will just be able to display this one

 ## Google Assistant API for Liquid-Galaxy

+Voice implementation of the basic controls of liquid galaxy, using dialogflow.

 ### Requirements:
 * [Ngrok](https://ngrok.com/) to connect the dialog flow to the webhook